 A tendinopathy/tendon problem often develops gradually and increases in severity over time.

 - Complaints at the start of an activity that gradually disappear.
-This is followed by an after-reaction when the activity is over.
+This is followed by an after reaction when the activity is over.

-- Complaints that do not go away after the start of an activity and may even be present at rest.
+- Complaints that do not go away after the start of an activity and may be present even at rest.